soltys/packer/README.md

-# sqlite_packer
+# packer
-C++ tool application which puts stuff into sqlite database
+application which puts stuff into things